Percent Change Estimation in Large Scale Online Experiments: Abstract

 \section{Abstract}

 Online experiments are a fundamental component of the development of web-facing products.
-Given the large user-base, even small product improvements can have a large impact on an absolute scale.
+Given their large user-bases, even small product improvements can have a large impact on user engagement or profits on an absolute scale.
 As a result, accurately estimating the relative impact of these changes is extremely important.
 I propose an approach based on an objective Bayesian model to improve the sensitivity of percent change estimation in A/B experiments.
 Leveraging pre-period information, this approach produces more robust and accurate point estimates and up to 50\% tighter credible intervals than traditional methods.
 The R package \texttt{abpackage} provides an implementation of the approach.